LiskHQ/lisk-docs/docs/building-on-lisk/web3-app-development/build-a-web3-mobile-app.md

 ---
 title: 'Building a Web3 mobile app'
-description: 'A guide on how to build a Web3 mobile application on Lisk using ThirdWeb.'
+description: 'A tutorial on how to build a Web3 mobile application on Lisk using thirdweb.'
 keywords:
   [
     'Lisk',